 Dean Langton – Chair, Finance, Resources & Investment Committee and Vice Chair of the Board

-Dean is Chief Executive of Pendle Borough Council and has worked in local government for over 30 years.
+Dean is Director of Finance at Blackburn with Darwen Borough Council, having worked in local government for over 30 years.
 Originally from Huddersfield, he qualified as an Accountant with Kirklees Metropolitan Council.
 Since then he has held senior finance positions at a number of Councils including Barnsley MBC, Craven DC and Selby DC.
 Having originally joined Pendle Borough Council as Chief Finance Officer in 2006, he became Chief Executive in 2015.
 He joined Blackburn with Darwen Borough Council in 2021.